Your Credit Score

 d) we must comply with a legal or regulatory requirement;

-e) you’ve knowingly given us false information about yourself or another account holder;
+e) you’ve knowingly given us false information about yourself or another product holder;

 f) a systems failure has occurred;